iamsrilakshmi/Time-Codes/README.md

 # Time-Codes

+Time-Codes repository consits of all codes related to TIME

-Time-Codes repository is just a beginning.
+This is just a beginning.

 More codes will be added in the following days.